 The majority of our operating expenses to date have been for research and development activities.
 Research and development expenses consist of costs associated with research activities, as well as costs associated with our product development efforts, which include clinical trials and third-party manufacturing services.
-Internal research and development costs are recognized as incurred.
-Third-party research and development costs are expensed at the earlier of when the contracted work has been performed or as upfront and milestone payments are made.
+Internal research and development costs are expensed at the earlier of when the contracted work has been performed or as upfront and milestone payments are made.
 Research and development expenses include: